schorschii/WebVault-Pro/README.md

 - Do not run other applications on the same server.
 - Ensure that the MySQL server only listens for requests from localhost and not from other computers inside your network.
 Do not use tools like phpMyAdmin on your production server.
 - Install `fail2ban` to limit brute force attacks.
-- Keep your server always up to date by enabling `unattended-upgrades`.
+- Keep your server always up to date by installing/enabling `unattended-upgrades`.
 - Limit access to the IP addresses/ranges that really need it, e.g. via Apache or firewall rules.

 ### Client Requirements